-During this time, the advice is that people stay at home when possible.
-Below is some guidance from the Government on how to stay healthy when you are self isolating:
+The advice is that people stay at home unless you are a key worker, or for very limited purposes .
+Below is some guidance from the Government on how to stay healthy during this time:

 - Stay at home for 7 (individual) or 14 (group) days - this means not going out at all - do this even if you think your symptoms are mild